 Contact Jefferies Solicitors Today

-Our experts at Jefferies Solicitors are well experienced in dealing with a range of clinical negligence cases.
-These can range from dental negligence to long-lasting conditions such as cerebral palsy.
-We are always happy to offer advice and assess your case.
+Our experts at Jefferies Solicitors are always happy to offer advice and assess your case.

 At first, we will need some initial details about the specifics of your case and the injuries you have received.
 Please contact us today on 0800 342 3206 or through our online form to get started.
 A member of our team will quickly be in touch to discuss your case in a friendly yet professional manner where confidentiality is ensured.